RajatJangra2653/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

     dotnet run
     ```

 1. Observe the output from the terminal.
 The status code should either be an HTTP 400 **Bad Request** or 409 **Conflict**.
-This occured because all items within the transaction did not share the same partition key value as the transactional batch.
+This occurred because all items within the transaction did not share the same partition key value as the transactional batch.

 1. Close the integrated terminal.